 Accommodations: If you’re looking to save some money, there are some fantastic hotels in Victoria Falls Town or Livingstone.
 For a more immersive experience, you can stay in a unique river lodge.

 When to go: The Falls are fullest in April and May.
 Victoria Falls doesn’t look quite as impressive from August to January, but this is the best time for adventure activities, including Devil’s Pool.

 Why go?
 Chobe National Park has some of the highest concentrations of elephants in all of Africa!
 Up in the northern areas of the park, you can enjoy a Chobe River water safari.
 Further south, the Savute region offers exceptional wildlife viewing and a very different experience.

 Accommodations: There are a wide range of accommodations to choose from, including many beautiful, semi-permanent tented lodges.

 When to go: The riverfront area is best from May to October.
 Wildlife migrates to the Savute region around November to March.

-Browse our sample safari packages online for more inspiration.
+Learn more about the best safaris in Africa and browse our safari travel packages.
 Ready to start planning your own handcrafted adventure?
 Call our Africa specialists at (888) 367-0933 or fill out an online form to get started!